FrontEndFoxes/curriculum/workshop/mini2.md

 	height="400px"
 	:src="currentDogLink"></v-card-media>
 ```

 But now `currentDogLink` will always return `true`!
-Let's set it to the empty string every time we're clicking 'Next' button, so before next image is loaded, `currentDogLink` will return `false`
+Let's set it to the empty string every time we're clicking the 'Next' button, so before the next image is loaded, `currentDogLink` will return `false`:

 ```
 loadNewDog() {